 Fresh, barbecued salmon is a summer treat that many Seattleites look forward to all year long.

-But growing concerns about starving orcas and a dwindling chinook runs have made some local salmon lovers uneasy.
+But growing concerns about starving orcas and dwindling chinook runs have made some local salmon lovers uneasy.
 Evergrey reader Ashley Mandel recently wrote in to ask for our help in answering a simple question: Is it OK to eat wild salmon in the Pacific Northwest?

 “It doesn’t feel right that I can know of the plight of our whales and salmon, but yet still buy salmon with a clear conscience,” Ashley wrote.
 “It definitely feels fishy (pun intended).”